 Built around 1365, it’s one of only two remnants left from the 1834 fire that ravaged the Royal Palace of Westminster.
-This stone three-level tower, once a moatside storehouse for Edward III’s treasures, has walls so thick it was later considered an ideal setting for taking accurate measurements.
-So you’ll see some explanation of weights-and-measures standards and some relics dug up from the moat (a 1,200-year-old sword, a bulbous bottle from The Sun, a 17th-century tavern where Samuel Pepys drank).
-It’s quiet and easily overlooked.
+Quiet and easily overlooked, this three-level stone tower, once a moatside storehouse for Edward III’s treasures, has walls so thick it was later considered an ideal setting for taking accurate measurements.
+So you’ll see some explanation of weights-and-measures standards and some relics dug up from the moat (including a 1,200-year-old sword, and a bulbous bottle from the Sun, a 17th-c. tavern where Samuel Pepys drank).

 Abingdon St., SW1

 Our Rating Hours Apr–Sept daily 10am–6pm; Oct–Nov 2 daily 10am–5pm; Nov 3–Mar Sat–Sun 10am–4pm Transportation Tube: Westminster Phone 020/7222-2219 Prices Admission £5.40 adults, £4.90 seniors and students, £3.20 children 5–15; posted prices are higher and include “gift aid.”
 Web site Jewel Tower

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.